Frank Oz: Unrealized projects

-In the late 1980s, Oz was attached to direct a film adaptation of F. Scott Fitzgerald’s 1922 short story "The Curious Case of Benjamin Button" for Universal Pictures, with Martin Short slated to star.
+In the late 1980s, Oz was attached to direct a film adaptation of F. Scott Fitzgerald's 1922 short story "The Curious Case of Benjamin Button" for Universal Pictures, with Martin Short slated to star.
 Oz dropped out of the project after he could not figure out how to make the story work.

+Oz was approached by Paramount to direct the 1990 film Ghost after Paramount picked up the project.
+Screenwriter Bruce Joel Rubin approved of his hiring as he liked his both Little Shop of Horrors and Dirty Rotten Scoundrels, though Oz would eventually leave the film as he wanted to digitally erase Sam's shadow when he became a ghost, which would've massively inflated the budget.

 Oz was also going to direct the 1990 film Mermaids after Lasse Hallström dropped out of the project.
 However, Oz also left the project due to creative differences and was ultimately replaced by Richard Benjamin.
 Oz reportedly did not get along with Cher, who starred in the film.

 It was reported in 1992 that Oz was slated to direct a film adaptation of the musical Dreamgirls for The Geffen Film Company.
 Oz also planned to direct an unmade film titled Swing Vote before directing Dreamgirls.

 In the late 1990s, it was reported that Oz was going to direct either Sylvester Stallone or Bruce Willis in an unmade film titled Ump for Metro-Goldwyn-Mayer.

 Oz claimed in a 2007 interview with The A.V.
 Club that he turned down the offer to direct Harry Potter and the Chamber of Secrets (2002).
-However, Oz later retracted his statement about turning down the project in a 2021 interview: “No, they didn’t offer it to me.
+However, Oz later retracted his statement about turning down the project in a 2021 interview.
+"No, they didn't offer it to me.
 They asked me if I was interested.
-So it wasn’t really an offer.”
+So it wasn't really an offer."

 In 2006, Dick Cook hired Oz to write and direct The Cheapest Muppet Movie Ever Made for Walt Disney Pictures.
-However, Disney passed on the project in favor of Jason Segel's script following Cook's departure from the studio.
+However, Disney passed on the project in favor of Jason Segel's script for what would become The Muppets following Cook's departure from the studio.

+In 2013, it was reported that Oz was to direct Billy Crystal in an unmade film titled Winter’s Discontent.